 View and manage devices

-- Administrators will see all the devices that have been connected to UFT Mobile.
-An admin user will also have full control over the devices and the workspaces to which they belong.
+- Shared space administrators will see all the devices that have been connected to UFT Mobile.
+A shared space admin user will also have full control over the devices and the workspaces to which they belong.

-- Users will see all of UFT Mobile's shared devices (devices in Shared Assets), as well as devices assigned to the workspace in which they are working.
+- Other users will see all UFT Mobile shared devices (devices in Shared Assets), as well as devices assigned to the workspace in which they are working.

-The following details are displayed in the Devices page and device card:
+The following details are displayed in the device card:

 Note that if your administrator has not granted you permission to update this field, you will not be able to edit the device name.

 |Manufacturer, model, and ID||A read-only field indicating the device information.|

 |Workspace name||The workspace to which the device is assigned.|